What Is Mamajuana? Traditional Dominican Drink Explained

 Mamajuana is just one of many unique things to enjoy in the Dominican Republic.
 There’s so much more to explore, from the mountains to the sea.

-You can learn how cacao and coffee are grown and processed on local farms, enjoy delicious Dominican cuisine, pick up beautiful Larimar jewelry made by hand, or spend your days relaxing on quiet beaches and visiting colorful towns.
+You can learn how cacao and coffee are grown and processed on local farms, enjoy delicious Dominican cuisine, pick up beautiful Larimar jewelry made by hand, or spend your days relaxing on amazing beaches.